Receive a free 2 day Cape Town City Stay package when Find out more

 In the late afternoon you have the option of joining a sundowner game drive in the private game area.
 The sunset game drive needs to be booked with your safari guide this morning.

 For those who opted to take the Activity Package, the day is spent game viewing in an open 4x4 safari vehicle in Kruger National Park.
 Game viewing in the open safari vehicle you are immersed in nature and get to see the wildlife and birds without windows between you.
-If you chose not to take the optional Activity Package, you will go game viewing in the safari truck, offering an elevated vantage for spotting wildlife in the bush.
+If you opted not to take the optional Activity Package, you will go game viewing in the safari truck, offering an elevated vantage for spotting wildlife in the bush.

 In the late afternoon we return to our camp for dinner and a good night's rest.
 This evening you have the option of setting off into the reserve on a sunset game drive.